Nitro4542/mc-mod-tools/README.md

 All explained:
 `default-backup-path` is the path where all your backups will be stored.
-`minecraft-mod-folder` is the mods folder inside your .minecraft folder. `default` goes to %appdata%\\.minecraft\mods.
+`minecraft-mod-folder` is the mods folder inside your .minecraft folder.
+Defaults to %appdata%\\.minecraft\mods.
 `cache-folder` is the folder where all your mod packs will be cached.

-I would recommend that you configure all of this.
+I would recommend that you configure everything to your needs.

 ## File structure explained